 Collaborators can edit metadata, create new bins, and reorganize clips within unlocked bins only.
-This means that your project should be organized so that an editor can lock the contents of the bins they need to work with at a given point in time, while the assistants can work on additional timelines and media within the other bins of that project.
+This means that your project should be organized so that an editor can lock the contents of the bins they need to work with at a given point in time, while the assistants can work on additional timelines and media within other bins in that project.

-However, in addition to being able to copy timelines from a locked bin to a bin that you control, you can also copy clips from a locked bin to another bin that you control.
+However, in addition to being able to copy timelines from a locked bin to a bin that you control, you can also copy clips from one timeline to another.
 In this way, if you absolutely need to make changes to source clips while the original source clips are locked, you can make your changes to copies of these clips.